Bund der Asienkämpfer

-The Bund der Asienkämpfer (BdAK), more rarely mentioned as Bund Deutscher Asienkämpfer (BDAK), meaning "League of Asian Warriors" or "League of German Asian Warriors", was a social welfare organization for German veterans who had been in the Asien-Korps, the units of the German Empire at the service of the Ottoman Empire in the Near East and the Balkans during World War I.
+The Bund der Asienkämpfer (BdAK), more rarely mentioned as Bund Deutscher Asienkämpfer (BDAK), meaning "League of Asian Warriors" or "League of German Asian Warriors", was a social welfare organization for German veterans who had been in the Asia Corps, the units of the German Empire at the service of the Ottoman Empire in the Near East and the Balkans during World War I.

+History

 The BdAK was established in 1918, at the end of the war, by German ex-armymen.
-One of their main purposes was to investigate what had happened to entire missing German units of the Asien-Korps, including German nurses (German Red Cross Sisters), when the Palestine-Transjordan front collapsed at the end of September 1918.
+One of their main purposes was to investigate what had happened to entire missing German units of the Asia Corps, including German nurses (German Red Cross Sisters), when the Palestine-Transjordan front collapsed at the end of September 1918.
 At that time many Germans fighting along Turkish troops in the Sinai and Palestine Campaign suddenly found themselves behind enemy lines, fighting for their lives.

+Publications

 This association issued a magazine, the "Orient Rundschau," during its heyday, which was during the 1920s, until well into the Nazi time.
 In the name of Gleichschaltung, the Bund der Asienkämpfer was affiliated to the NSDAP after the Nazi takeover of power in 1933.
 It was finally disbanded by the Nazi authorities in 1938.